#12. The difference between essential oils and extracts

 My question to Nuqo Trading:

-In my handcrafted soap production I use olive oil, that has been infused with 720 gram herbs like rosemary, oregano, sage, lavender, in 15 liters olive oil.
-Infusing time is a half year.
-Then the soaked herbs are filtered out, and grinded in the kitchen machine, filtered again, and returned to the infused oil, so that all what is possible to extract from the soaked herbs are kept en used in the soap production.
-The infused olive oil looks black when the grinding and filtering back, is ready.
+In my handmade soap production1, I use olive oil, which has been infused with 720 grams of herbs such as rosemary, oregano, sage, lavender, in 15 liters of olive oil.
+The infusion time is half a year.
+Then the soaked herbs are filtered out, and powdered in the food processor, filtered again and returned to the added oil, so that everything that is possible to extract from the soaked herbs is retained and used in the soap production.
+The infused olive oil looks black when the grinding and back-filtration are done.
 The smell is extraordinary.
-Next to that I use a from the same herb extracted tea (during many days), which is also very dark.
-I use this tea to mix with the for soap making necessary caustic soda.
-Later, when the liquid starts to saponify, I add the for that batch necessary amount of essential oil of the same herb.
+Next to that, I use a tea from the same herbal extract (for many days), which is also very dark.
+I use this tea to create a lye with sodium hydroxide.
+Later, when the liquid starts to saponify, I add the necessary amount of essential oil of the same herb for that batch.

-My question is: is the result of infusing, and the way I create the oil, also a kind of an extract?
+My question is: is the result of infusion, and the way I make the oil, also a kind of extract?

 Answer on LinkedIn, by Nuqo Trading:

-In the video you can follow the creation of (in this case) lavender soap, from field to infusing, to cutting and packing:
+In the video you can follow the creation of (in this case) lavender soap, from lavender fields to infusion, to cutting and packaging:

 Photo by cottonbro from Pexels

-Shampoos, all sorts of shampoos, the many brands, all are claiming to be the best for your hair, offering for every hair type another shampoo, another conditioner, another hair mask.
-I have used for as long as they exist pH nautral shampoos, hair conditioners, masks, but my hair was, despite the neutral pH of the shampoos, and the beautiful natural conditoners, and masks, never really okay.
-My hair is thick, curly, dry, fluffy, and now I am becoming grey it is even dryer.
+Shampoos, all sorts of shampoos and all sorts of brands are claiming to be the best for your hair, offering for every hair type another shampoo, another conditioner, another hair mask.
+I have used pH-neutral shampoos, hair conditioners, and hair masks, for as long as they became available, but my hair was, despite the neutral pH of the shampoos, and the beautiful natural conditioners and masks, never really okay.
+My hair is thick, curly, dry, fluffy, and my hair is becoming dryer because of becoming grey as well.
 I have tried everything.
-Because of the mentioned characteristics of my hair it is impossible to have it long.
+Because of the mentioned characteristics of my hair, it is impossible to have it long.
 Not even half long.

 Herbal olive oil soap as a shampoo bar

-Though pH neutral shampoos can be used every day, the question is if washing your hair every day is really okay for hair and scalp.
+Though pH-neutral shampoos can be used every day, the question is if washing your hair every day is really okay for hair and scalp.
 My thoughts go far back in time when hair was washed just once per week.
-That had a reason: the skin of the scalp is not the same skin as on the rest of your body.
-Every single hair is growing out of the scalp-skin and it is the skin that keeps the hair in a good condition.
-We need indeed hair conditioners and hair masks when we wash the hair daily.
+That had a reason: the skin on the scalp is not the same skin as on the rest of your body.
+Every single piece of hair grows out of the scalp-skin, and it is the skin that keeps the hair in good condition.
+We indeed need hair conditioners and hair masks when we wash our hair daily.
 But if we offer the skin of the scalp the time to do their work in their own natural way, and if we do not immediately destroy their work, by daily taking away what the skin itself produces, namely sebum, we do not need hair conditioners as we do now.
-Daily washing the hair is maybe okay according to shampoo manufacturers, but it is a matter of logic thinking that the natural resistance of the skin and the hair will decrease because of exhaustion, or will become overactive at the very beginning, when the daily shampoo attacks start, even when the shampoo is pH neutral.
+Daily washing the hair is maybe okay according to shampoo manufacturers, but it is a matter of logic that the natural resistance of the skin and the hair will decrease because of exhaustion, or will become overactive at the very beginning, when the daily shampoo attacks start, even when the shampoo is pH neutral.
 Using a neutral shampoo once per week was for me not the solution.
 Reason to use it more.
 And that did not work either.

 My own experiences with my oily cold process herbal olive soaps are that washing my hair with it once per week is really enough.
-After making my hair towell dry I use a teaspoon pure argan oil and spread it over and through the towel-dry hair and massage it into the scalp and hair.
-I let the hair dry naturally.
-My fluffy, dry hair is gone, but I expect that hte condition of my hair will improve more.
-In a few weeks I will add an update here.
+After making my hair well dry, I use some drops of pure olive oil or cocos oil, or a mix of both, and spread it over and through the towel-dry hair and massage it into the scalp and hair.
+I let my hair dry naturally.
+My fluffy, dry hair is gone, but I expect that the condition of my hair will improve more.
+[Update July 20, 2025: my hair is curling again, shining, and looking healthy.]

-To make it more personal I have added about 20 drops of rosemary essential oil to the 50 ml bottle, and stirred it very good.
-Argan oil and essential oils can be bought at House of Deli, Crete:
+To make it more personal, I added about 20 drops of essential oil to a small re-used 50 ml bottle with pump, filled with olive oil, and stirred it very well.

 Additional information